yobasystems/alpine-prestashop/README.md

 ## Features

-* Minimal size only 49 MB and only ? layers
+* Minimal size only 75 MB and only 16 layers
 * Memory usage is minimal on a simple install
-* Memory usage is around ??mb on a simple install.
+* Memory usage is around 100mb on a simple install.

 ## Architectures